ymadoff/ryba/oozie/server_install.coffee.md

           name: 'oozie' # Also install oozie-client and bigtop-tomcat ,
           name: 'unzip' # Required by the "prepare-war" command ,
+          name: 'zip' # Required by the "prepare-war" command ,
           name: 'extjs-2.2-1'
         ], (err, serviced) ->